The Pisacano Leadership Program

 Scholarship funding is offered to honor the achievements of student and resident scholars, with hopes of slightly lowering the growing burden of educational debt as scholars embark on a career in Family Medicine.
 Upon selection, each Pisacano scholar will receive an annual scholarship of $5000 during their final year of medical school and their first three years of Family Medicine training (four years total, regardless of residency length).

 Scholars are expected to attend annual leadership skills development symposia organized by PLF each year.
 Hotel and meals are covered by the Pisacano Leadership Foundation.
 An additional $2000/year will be provided for travel expenses to attend the leadership symposia.
 Any remaining funds will be available to reimburse scholars for other leadership development activities that they wish to pursue, once approved by the Pisacano Leadership Foundation.
-A reimbursement voucher and receipts for these leadership development activities must be submitted directly to the Pisacano Leadership Foundation
+A reimbursement voucher and receipts for these leadership development activities must be submitted directly to the Pisacano Leadership Foundation.

 The Pisacano Scholars are evaluated each year by the Foundation’s Board of Directors to assure eligibility for continuation in the leadership program.
 There is no service commitment for the Scholars upon completion of their family medicine residency.